Canoeing In Sydney: 8 Easy Paddling Routes For Beginners

 Cockle Creek, Bobbin Head, Sydney, NSW, Australia

 Bobbin Head is one of the very best places to go paddling in Sydney for beginners.
 It’s in Ku-ring-gai Chase National Park and is a beloved outdoor destination for local families.
 There’s a large waterfront picnic ground, a huge (and fenced) playground, several bushwalks, boat rentals and a convenient canoe launch area.
 And several great, short and easy canoe routes to explore!
+If you’d like to combine your paddle with a short hike, here are the best walks in Ku-ring-gai Chase National Park.

 All three routes I’m sharing are out-and-back routes, so you’ll paddle in both directions.